justmoon/dassie/packages/lib-reactive/README.md

 createReactor(rootActor)
 ```

-When we create listeners manually via `sig.use().on()` we also have to remember to dispose of them using `sig.onCleanup`.
+When we create listeners manually via `sig.reactor.use().on()` we also have to remember to dispose of them using `sig.onCleanup`.
 That could get tedious quickly.
 Instead, we can use the `sig.on` shorthand which will handle the cleanup for us automatically.

 ```ts
 const RootActor = () =>